anthony-zhou/anthonyzhou.me/_posts/2020-3-4-climate-change-economic-sustainability.md

 BlackRock – and by extension Larry Fink – manages nearly *$7 trillion* in investments, making it the largest asset manager in the world.
 With a proven track record as an astute financial advisor, the billionaire is a trusted voice in the world of business.
 If he says we should protect the climate, he is not acting as a tree-hugging hippie but as a representative of his clients' financial interests.

 In other words, Fink is saying that it makes financial sense for a company to invest in sustainability.
 To me, this was counterintuitive.
 Although I certainly hope we can slow climate change, I had always assumed that the profit models for companies that damage the environment demanded exploitation, even though such a model would be unsustainable in the long term.
-Short-term interests will trump long-term goals.
+In other words, I thought that short-term interests will trump long-term goals.

 ## The Tragedy of the Commons